The Ames Background Interstellar Medium Spectral Catalog

 The Catalog

-The Ames Background Interstellar Medium catalog is a collection of off-order extracted, low-resolution, 5-15 μm Spitzer-IRS spectra.
+The Ames Background Interstellar Medium Spectral Catalog is a collection of off-order extracted, low-resolution, 5-15 μm Spitzer-IRS spectra.
 To avoid the crowded Milky Way, the spectra probe regions outside a one-degree exclusion zone around the galactic plane.
 Observations consist of IRS-staring observations with both SL1 and SL2 data and either having a ramp time of 60 or 240 seconds to ensure enough exposure to detect the weak emission associated with the background ISM.
 The total number of observations is 3294; with 2813 and 481 having a 60- and 240-seconds ramp time, respectively.

 Sky